ccd-utexas/binstarsolver/README.rst

 ------------

 For contributing code, please see CONTRIBUTING.rst.
-For other ways to contribute, please see the sections Examples and Q&A Forum above.
+For other ways to contribute, please see the sections 'Examples' and 'Q&A forum' above.

 .. toctree::